Hinkley Point a boost to UK steel, but not a game changer

-LONDON (Reuters) - UK steelmakers are likely to win deals to supply the 18 billion pound ($23 billion) nuclear power plant at Hinkley Point, although that may not be enough to bolster Britain's troubled steel sector, industry experts say.
+LONDON, Sept 22 (Reuters) - UK steelmakers will likely get lucrative deals to supply the 18 billion pound ($23.5 billion) nuclear power plant at Hinkley Point, not enough though to secure the future of Britain's troubled steel sector, industry experts say.

-Helped rising steel prices and a falling pound making exports more competitive, UK steel firms are emerging from a crisis that has cost around 5,000 jobs, or a fifth of the workforce, since last October.
-Britain approved the China-backed Hinkley Point project last Thursday.
+UK steel firms are slowly emerging from a crisis that has seen some 5,000 jobs, or a fifth of the workforce, axed since last October, thanks primarily to rising steel prices and a falling pound making exports more competitive. .HRC-NED=SI.

+Britain approved the controversial, China-backed Hinkley Point project last Thursday, firing optimism its construction will also help arrest the steel sector's decline.

-But Britain's steel industry says it needs more infrastructure projects, lower energy costs and, crucially, more measures to prevent dumped or subsidized steel from China and elsewhere from entering the country.
+But to ensure its ultimate survival, the industry needs more infrastructure projects that use British steel, lower energy costs and crucially, more measures to prevent dumped or subsidised steel from the likes of China from entering the country.

-"It's good (news) ... but I don't think a Hinkley Point can sustain British steelmaking for the next decade," said Ben Orhan, senior economist at consultants His.
+"It's good (news) ... but I don't think a Hinkley Point can sustain British steelmaking for the next decade," Ben Orhan, senior economist at consultants His, said.

-EDF, the French utility that will build Hinkley Point C in southwest England, has said more than 60 percent of construction spending on the project will go to British companies.
+EDF, the French utility that will build Hinkley Point C in southwest England, has said more than 60 percent of the project's construction spend will go to British companies.

 Wales-based Express Reinforcements was named preferred bidder to supply Hinkley Point with 200,000 tonnes of reinforcing steel, which it will source from Celsa Steel UK.

-This is 25 times more steel than was used in London's Olympic Stadium and is worth $84 million, according to Reuters calculations based on current steel prices.
+This is 25 times more steel than was used in London's Olympic Stadium and is worth some $84 million .RCB-NED=SI, according to Reuters calculations.

 EDF declined to comment on Hinkley Point's total steel needs, but even if, as some experts expect, the project will require at least a million tonnes of steel, this will be spread over nearly a decade.